theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 **Other Controllers:**  Enter Mouse Mode by holding L. Use the D-pad to move the mouse, and press R to click.

+## Discord Server

+Join https://discord.gg/Y2gf5vZHpJ if you need any help with Scratch Everywhere! or just want to hangout.

 ## Unique Features

 ### 3DS Screen modes